specklesystems/speckle-docs/user/teklastructures.md

 ## Updating Elements

-The connector does not take care of updating existing elements within the stream.
+The connector does not take care of updating existing elements within the project.

 ## Revit & BIM Data to Tekla Structures